 The Council incurs expenditure in acquiring new assets or through undertaking significant improvements to existing assets.
-Most of this expenditure is financed from external contributions, grants and from the Council's own reserves.
+This expenditure is financed from external contributions, government grants and from the Council's own reserves.

-The Council spent approximately £7.5m on capital schemes during 2014/15, almost the same amount in round terms as in the previous year, 2013/14.
-A significant part of this spend was invested in improvements to council houses (£5.6m) with a further £1.4m being invested in upgrading leisure and recreational facilities.
-None of this expenditure was financed by borrowing in 2014/15.
+The Council spent approximately £11.8m on capital schemes during 2015/16, compared to £7.5m in 2014/15.
+A significant part of this spend was invested in improvements to existing Council homes (£4.2m) providing new Council homes (£4.1m) with a further £2.5m being invested in upgrading leisure and recreational facilities.